Last update: 17.05.2017. Added images and recommended resource links.

 Transducers have three main beam widths.
 Each is straightforward and does basically what its name implies.

-– And finally, there are the dual frequencies ( 50/200 KHz).
-It gives you both views and beam angles helping you to locate a fish with lower frequency and then switch to more detailed view higher frequency.
+3. Dual frequencies ( 50/200 KHz) gives you both views and beam angles helping you to locate a fish with lower frequency and then switch to more detailed view higher frequency.
 Nowadays, almost all the fish finders come with dual frequencies.

-Most fish locators, especially those intended for freshwater use, come with a transducer included.
+Most fish locators, especially those intended for freshwater use, come with a transducer.
 Serious anglers sometimes choose to invest in a separate sensor that better fits their personal needs.

 There are a handful of main transducer types as it relates to mounting.
 These are thru-hull, transom-mount, in-hull, and trolling motor.
 Each has its set of pros and cons.